M. G. Ramachandran: First term (1977–1980)

-The AIADMK allied with Congress (I) for the 1977 parliamentary election.
-Though the combine won 34 of the 39 seats in Tamil Nadu, the Janata party won the election and Morarji Desai became the prime minister.
-The AIADMK contested the 1977 elections, and was part of a four cornered contest against the DMK, the Indian National Congress (Organisation) and the Janata Party.
-The AIADMK allied itself with the Communist Party of India (Marxist) (CPM), while Congress (I) and Communist Party of India (CPI) contested as allies.
+The AIADMK, led by Ramachandran, allied with Congress (I) for the 1977 parliamentary election.
+Though the combine won 34 of the 39 seats in Tamil Nadu, the Janata party won the election and Morarji Desai became the Prime Minister of India.
+However, Ramachandran later extended unconditional support to the Janata party government.
+In the 1977 Tamil Nadu assembly elections, AIADMK allied itself with the Communist Party of India (Marxist), and was part of a four cornered contest against the DMK, the Congress (O) and the Janata Party.
 The AIADMK-led alliance won the elections by winning 144 seats out of 234 and Ramachandran became the chief minister of Tamil Nadu on 30 June 1977.